Her0Zer0/blog/src/pages/creating_a_unit_file_for_virtualbox.md

 - [VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads?data1=dwndml04&data2=abmurlvbV2) - Command line tools that allow you to manipulate the VMs.
 - Terminal - Any terminal application will work for this and should be installed already on your distro, the important piece is just being comfortable with issuing commands in a Linux shell.
 Commands we will be using mostly will be [_systemctl_](https://www.man7.org/linux/man-pages/man1/systemctl.1.html) and [_vboxmanage_](https://docs.oracle.com/en/virtualization/virtualbox/6.0/user/vboxmanage-cmd-overview.html).

-> NOTE: It is important to get the same version of the extension pack that you have for your VirtualBox installation.
+> **Note**: It is important to get the same version of the extension pack that you have for your VirtualBox installation.
 Otherwise, they will not play well together.

 ## The Virtual Machine
 The VM we'll be working with today has Ubuntu 20.04 with 1 CPU and 4GB of memory.
 The application installed on the OS layer is the SQL Server that I am currently using for personal development on a project for the family.
 When I start up my home server, of course, I want this to start up as well in the background so my application that I am building will communicate with it as needed.
 With that said, let's get started.